Lord Nazir Ahmed jailed for attempted rape of girl and sexually assaulting boy

 Former Labour jailed for five years and six months following historic abuse

-Former Labour peer Lord Nazir Ahmed has been jailed for five years and six months after the sexual abuse of two young children.
+Former Labour peer Lord Nazir Ahmed has been jailed for five years and six months for sexually abusing two young children.

 The 64-year-old was found guilty at Sheffield Crown Court in January of the attempted rape of a young girl and sexually assaulting a boy under 11 in the 1970s.
-The offences took place when Ahmed was a teenager in Rotherham.
+The offences took placewhen Ahmed was a teenager in Rotherham.

-The court heard that he attempted to rape a girl in the early 1970s, when the defendant was about 16 or 17 years old but she was much younger.
+The court heard that he attempted to rape a girl in the early 1970s, when the defendant was about 16 or 17 years old. the victim was much younger.

 Today, judge Mr Justice Lavender jailed Ahmed and said his actions had “profound and lifelong effects” on his victims.

-A victim personal statement from the male complainant read in court said being sexually abused by the three men had “affected me on a daily basis”.
+A victim personal statement from the male complainant read in court said being sexually abused by three men had “affected me on a daily basis”.

-The victim of the attempted rapes read her own victim personal statement in court, saying: “An overwhelming feeling of shame remained with me throughout my childhood and early adult years.
+The victim of the attempted rapes read her own statement in court, saying: “An overwhelming feeling of shame remained with me throughout my childhood and early adult years.

 “It was a burden I was made to carry, and it silenced me for many years.